Water >>Safety >> Lead

 The board generally meets the first Wednesday of every month at the headquarters at 7350 World Communications Drive.
 Committee and regular meetings are open to the public.
 Check the website for meeting information and agendas.

-We serve natural gas to 218,979 customer-owners in Omaha, Bennington, Fort Calhoun, Springfield, Yutan and 85 percent of Bellevue.
+We serve natural gas to more than 237,000 customer-owners in Omaha, Bennington, Fort Calhoun, Springfield, Yutan and 85 percent of Bellevue.

-We also provide safe drinking water to 203,230 customers in Omaha, Bellevue, Bennington, Carter Lake, LaVista, Ralston, Waterloo and the Papio-Missouri Natural Resources District (which supplies water to Fort Calhoun).
+We also provide safe drinking water to more than 222,000 customers in Omaha, Bellevue, Bennington, Carter Lake, LaVista, Ralston, Waterloo and the Papio-Missouri Natural Resources District (which supplies water to Fort Calhoun).

-The District serves a metro area population of approximately 600,000 people.
+The District serves a metro area population of more than 700,000 people.